heroku/heroku-buildpack-static/README.md

 - Write these contents to your local repo at `config/nginx.conf.erb`, commit them to git.
 - Replace path logic that previously used `mruby` with static logic.
 - Configure your app to use the NGINX buildpack via `heroku buildpacks:add heroku-community/nginx`.
-- Remove this buildpack via `heroku buildpacks:remove https://github.com/heroku/heroku-buildpack-static`
+- Remove this buildpack via `heroku buildpacks:remove heroku-community/static` (or `heroku buildpacks:remove https://github.com/heroku/heroku-buildpack-static`).

 ## Deprecation PRs